jdtsmith/autoftp/README.md

 ### Installing uftpd

 [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) is a small MicroPytyon FTP server which runs in the background waiting for socket connections.
+Recent versions include support of the `SITE` FTP command, which enables the `--remote-command` option.
 To install, just drop the `uftpd.py` file on your microcontroller (perhaps in the `lib/` subdirectory), and `import` it in your `boot.py`.

 ### Avoiding soft reset

 A simple way of "starting from scratch" is to soft-reset your MicroPython board with `Ctrl-D`.
 This has the nice property of re-starting MicroPython with a clean slate without a full hardware boot.
-But it also closes your FTP server, etc.  While `autoftp` will re-connect if it finds the FTP link broken, this takes several seconds.
-Sometimes this may be required, but a quicker way is to `re-run` your file after uploading it, for example using a simple script (as defined in your `main.py`, for example), like:
+But it also closes open sockets, including FTP.
+While `autoftp` will re-connect if it finds the FTP link broken, this takes several seconds.
+Sometimes this may be required, but a quicker way is to `re-run` your file after uploading it, for example using a simple "run" script (as defined in your `main.py`, for example), like:

 ```python
 import sys